-- I create a fun quiz that puts their Instagram growth knowledge to the test and I use that as a lead magnet to my InstaGrowth Boss course.
+- I create a fun quiz that puts their Instagram growth knowledge to the test and I use that as a lead magnet to my Social Bank (formerly InstaGrowth Boss) course.

 Step 2: Work Backwards and Create The Results of Your Quiz First

 Besides learning about yourself, the fun part about taking quizzes is sharing the results.